Studiosity/grover/README.md

     heroku buildpacks:add jontewks/puppeteer --index=1 [--remote yourappname]

-Next, tell GROVER to run puppeteer in the "no-sandbox" mode by setting an ENV variable `GROVER_NO_SANDBOX=true` on your app dyno.
+Next, tell Grover to run Puppeteer in the "no-sandbox" mode by setting an ENV variable `GROVER_NO_SANDBOX=true` on your app dyno.
 Be carefull to make sure that you trust all the HTML/JS that you provide to Grover.